Majorin Elizabeth Bijval

 There is a Dutch article in Wikipedia

-that says that Majorin Elizabeth was the owner of a
+that identifies Majorin Elizabeth as the owner of a

 coffee plantation in Suriname called 'La Singularité'.
 Majorin turned the plantation over